DataONEorg/dataone-web/content/community/participate.md

         repositories share data and infrastructure with DataONE and in return, we facilitate user access to data and interoperability between members.
 [Join the network](/jointhenetwork/) as a member repository and help lead the open data movement!
-Becoming a member repository is free an open to all types of organizations.
+Becoming a member repository is free and open to all types of organizations.
       clickable: false
       href: ''